baranalhas/gymWeb/README.md

 # GymCenter Web

 Css and javascript library is based on Bootstrap 5.
 This design is my first web design project.
-Python DJango is going to support backend.
+Python Flask is going to support backend.

 ## Installation